-A FRIEND GAVE ME A BOOK – An autobiographical Graphic Narrative
+A FRIEND GAVE ME A BOOK – A Graphic Memoir

 A re-staging of the work in 2016 compelled me to make a series of drawings that traced the progression of the theatrical scenes as a way to dive back into the material.
 I soon saw these drawings as a tangible re-imagining of an indelible personal experience.

-A FRIEND GAVE ME A BOOK is 334 pages and entirely hand-drawn (the chapter/titles have not yet been rendered).
-This work utilizes various mediums and surfaces (pencil, pastel, paint, paper, linen, wood, metal), and was conceived in a book format as a way to retain the convention of the subject as defined in the title – i.e., a book given to me by a friend, which jumpstarts the narrative.
-334 pages (10” x 10”) are designed as 166 diptychs (10” x 20”) and 2 triptychs (10” x 30”).
+A FRIEND GAVE ME A BOOK is an entirely hand-drawn work utilizes various mediums and surfaces (pencil, pastel, paint, paper, linen, wood, metal).
+It was conceived in a book format as a way to retain the convention of the subject as defined in the title – i.e., a book given to me by a friend, which jumpstarts the narrative.
+362 pages (10” x 10”) are designed as 180 diptychs (10” x 20”) and 2 triptychs (10” x 30”).

 The textual narrative – the monologue and song lyrics – are rendered graphically, and interplay with the parallel visual narrative.
 Much of the imagery has been culled from the video projection component that permeated the live performance, and is coupled with imagery from other areas of the imagination.